Everything you need to know about expected goals

 What's in the xG model (usually)?

-The distance from goal and angle to goal of a shot will be in there.
-Whether the shot is a header or a footed shot, and how the shot was assisted, will be in too.
+Things like the distance from goal and angle to goal of a shot, whether the shot is a header or shot with a player's foot, how the shot was assisted.

-After that, what type of data is being used can come into play.
-Some data collection companies directly collect how clear a sight of goal the shooter has.
+Some things will depend on the data available.
+Some data collection companies collect info on how clear a sight of goal the shooter had.
 If they don't, you can often use proxies based on the data that you do have, like if the shot came from a quick attack or through-ball.

 What is it used for?

-As we mentioned, xG is useful for judging how strong a team or player is in attack (or, for teams, in defence by looking at opponent xG).
-It's better at predicting the number of goals a team or player will score in the future than other stats, like shots or goals they've already scored.
+Expected goals is a useful stat for judging how strong a team or player is in attack (or for a team's defence by looking at opponent xG).
+It's better at predicting the number of goals a team or player will score in the future than other stats, like shots or goals they've already taken.

-It's also a useful unit for analysis.
-Expected goals takes into account whether a shot is a decent chance or bad chance.
+It's also simply a useful unit for analysis.
+Expected goals gives you a figure for whether a shot is a decent chance or bad chance.
 A team might give away a lot of shots from attacks down their left flank, but those might be poor shots; the good shots they give away might come down their right.
 Having xG helps to easily tease this information out, and present it to others quickly.

-Finally, it's also handy from a narrative point of view, which is why it's taken off in the media.
-You don't necessarily need expected goals to tell which team has been better in a match -- often it'll be the team who got more shots and/or shots on target.
-But, once you're used to xG, "Team A got 2.3xG while Team B only got 0.6" is a lot more compelling than "Team A got 16 shots, while Team B only got 10, most of which were from distance".
+That can help in analysis but also in the media.
+Once you're used to xG, it's quicker to say "Team A got 2.3xG while Team B only got 0.6" than "Team A got 16 shots, a couple of which were one-on-ones, while Team B only got 10, most of which were from distance".

-Ok, but why not include the direction a shot is travelling in?
+Why isn't the direction of a shot included?
 Isn't that important in 'expecting' goals?

 Knowing whether a shot is headed for the top corner or row Z is definitely useful for predicting whether it'll be a goal.
 However, whether you want that particular data point depends what question you're asking.

 If you want to know how leaky your defence is, you want to know the chances you're conceding - you don't necessarily want to know anything about how good the finish is.
-If you want to know if a team's attack is ticking, or if a striker's getting in good positions, the same is true.
+The same is true if you want to know whether a striker's getting in good positions.

 There are models which take 'shot placement' into account though.
 These are usually called either 'post-shot xG' or 'xG on-target' (the names are fighting it out in a kind of terminology survival of the fittest).
-These are mainly useful for assessing goalkeeper performance.
+Models like these can also be useful for assessing goalkeeper performance.

 Does xG take player skill into account?